 ASX Recommendation 9.1 - A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents.
 Not applicable.
 ASX Recommendation 9.2 - A listed entity established outside Australia should ensure that meetings of security holders are held at a reasonable place and time.
 As a New Zealand registered company, the Company will ensure that meetings of security holders are held at a reasonable place and time.
 ASX Recommendation 9.3 - A listed entity established outside Australia, and an externally managed listed entity that has an AGM, should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.

-As a New Zealand registered company, the Company will ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.
+As a New Zealand registered company, the Company will ensure that its external auditor attends its annual meeting of its Shareholders (also known as an "annual general meeting") and is available to answer questions from security holders relevant to the audit.